|

 Ed optimistically thought to himself: "Maybe it would all work

-both himself and Doris
+out" for both himself and Doris

 - during another of Ed's house visits and during a public